ashutoshmjain/gita/src/mathuraChap07.md

 But I am celibate for life !

-What has celibacy to do with a child - you have seed of `Bramh`, and `Siva` and you yourself are blessed by `Vishnu` - manifestation is natural where three potencies meet!
+What has celibacy to do with a child?
+You have seed of `Bramh`, and `Siva` and you yourself are blessed by `Vishnu` - manifestation is natural where three potencies meet!

 `Sakti` disappeared - `Maharishi` crumbled on the floor - lifeless.

 ## 7.40

-`Maharishi` found himself in `Vaidya shala` - the congregation hospital when he woke up. `Maitrea` was sitting by his bed holding his hand and two disciples were rubbing his feet.
+`Maharishi` found himself in `Vaidya shala` (the congregation hospital) when he woke up. `Maitrea` was sitting by his bed holding his hand and two disciples were rubbing his feet.
 Outside, entire congregation, was praying for his life.
 As he opened his eyes, `Vaidya Raj` (the doctor in-charge) offered him some milk - you are back from near death.
 Thankfully `Maitrea` was sitting outside your room as he saw you taking into the `Samadhi` (trance).

 `Maharish` looked at `Maitrea` - with love and gratitude in his eyes.
 The night played in front of his eyes.
 He asked `Maitrea`